Home » Africa » Zimbabwe Google Maps & Wiki

 Its capital city is Harare, where the local time zone is UTC+2, which is 7 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Harare: N/A.

 For nature lovers, we do note the following elevation data regarding Zimbabwe; mean elevation: 961 m, elevation extremes; lowest point: junction of the Runde and Save Rivers 162 m, highest point: Inyangani 2,592 m.
-The lengths of its total coastline are: 0 km (landlocked country) and the length of the land boundaries is total: 3,229 km.
+The length of its total coastline are: 0 km (landlocked country) and the length of the land boundaries is total: 3,229 km.

 Current environmental issues in Zimbabwe; deforestation; soil erosion; land degradation; air and water pollution; the black rhinoceros herd – once the largest concentration of the species in the world – has been significantly reduced by poaching; poor mining practices have led to toxic waste and heavy metal pollution.